 Where medication fails, electrodes can provide a helping hand.
 The process is known as deep brain stimulation and involves surgical implantation of electrodes which stimulate the nervous centers.

-Since it’s a treatment method only give in case of extreme symptoms, you’d want to consult a few doctors about it before going ahead with it.
+Since it’s a medical treatment method only give in case of extreme symptoms, you’d want to consult a few doctors about it before going ahead with it.